THE RIVERVIEW PARK COMMUNITY ASSOCIATION

 It will be the duty of the Board of Directors to abide by the Constitution and By-laws of the Association.
 The affairs of the Association will be managed by the Board of Directors.

-- The Officers of the Association will prepare and submit to Board of Directors the annual budget of the Association
+(iii) The Officers of the Association will prepare and submit to the Board of Directors the annual budget of the Association.

 Standing or Special Committees of the Association may be established, and appointments of Chairpersons made or revoked by the Board of Directors with such powers and duties as the Board of Directors may designate.

-- The Secretary maywill promptly notify members of the dues or fees payable by them and, if they are not paid within sixty (60) days of the date of such notice, the member in default will cease to be a member in good standing.
+(iii) The Secretary may notify Members of the dues or fees payable by them and, if they are not paid within sixty (60) days of the date of such notice, the Member in default will cease to be a Member in good standing.
 Upon payment of unpaid fees, the person may be readmitted to membership.

 6:07 Duties of the Treasurer

-- The Treasurer will keep all current financial records of the Association;
+(i) The Treasurer will keep all current financial records of the Association.

-- The Treasurer will prepare financial statements for review or audit when requested by the Board of Directors and for the Annual General Meeting;
+(iv) The Treasurer will prepare financial statements for review or audit when requested by the Board of Directors and for the Annual General Meeting.

-- The Treasurer will keep full and accurate accounts of all receipts and disbursements of the Association in proper books of account;
+(v) The Treasurer will keep full and accurate accounts of all receipts and disbursements of the Association in proper books of account.

 7:00 EXECUTION OF DOCUMENTS

-- Major Expenditures not budgeted In the event the Board of Directors wishes to expend funds for an initiative/item which is not provided in the AGM Budget and exceeds $1,000, the expenditure will require a unanimous approval (in person or electronically) of the then Board members.)
+In the event the Board of Directors wishes to expend funds for an initiative/item which is not provided in the Budget and exceeds $1,000, the expenditure will require a two-thirds (2/3) majority approval (in person or electronically) of the then Board members.

 9:00 POLITICAL STATUS OR ENDORSEMENTS